-We're helping renters and landlords to benefit from the installation of solar panels on their homes.
+We're helping renters and rental providers to benefit from the installation of solar panels on their homes.

 As a renter, you will see benefits through a reduced energy bill.
 An average rental household can expect to save hundreds of dollars per year.
-Your landlord can save thousands off the upfront cost of installing solar and will benefit through the improvement to their rental property.
+Your rental provider can save thousands off the upfront cost of installing solar and will benefit through the improvement to their rental property.

-Your landlord can apply for a rebate of up to $1,850 on the cost of installing a solar system on their rental property and have the option to also apply for an interest-free loan to match their rebate amount.
+Your rental provider can apply for a rebate of up to $1,400 on the cost of installing a solar system on their rental property and have the option to also apply for an interest-free loan to match their rebate amount.

 How do renters get involved?